ShoutToMe/stm-sdk-android/setup.md

 ## Prerequisites
 * A Shout to Me client access token
 * A Shout to Me channel ID
+* A Shout to Me notification app ID if using the Shout to Me notification system
 * [Android Studio](https://developer.android.com/studio/intro/index.html) and all its dependencies

 ## Add the Shout to Me SDK into your Project